swc4848a/node-capwap/doc/faq.md

 1. SQL "SELECT ... p.sn ... from ap_ap AS p ..." is in load_wtps.
 1. finally \_\_wtp_sn_head filled with all the related ap info.
 1. other part of codes can use find_wtp_sn_hash_entry to check if ap already configed.

-#### Q: In DB Load, how the cache (in memory list of ap_ap table) gets updated when customer deploys a new AP through AP Portal (how the entry is read from ap_ap table into cache)

-1. APServer only load database when startup
-1. When user change configuration on GUI the apportal will send [json cmd](#json-cmd) to APServer capwap daemon

-#### Q: AP Config Download: when AP reboots how does it get its config downloaded to begin with (ex: its platform profile, SSIDs to broadcast, MAC access control, associated QoS profile, etc)?

-when APServer start [DB Load](#db-load) cwAcCmfInit2 function will be called
-it iterate modules table to load all the moduels from database
-the database loading order is important we need load account first and then some others
-each load_xxx function define the related context init method and
-SQL which is good start to understand the database design

 ```c
 // order is important, NOT change if you are not sure